dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.md

 SmUUID:       DBB364D6-44B2-4A02-B922-AB4396F16DA8
 ```

+* **Note**: GenSMBIOS has not been updated to reflect the new repo of MacSerial, to resolve issues with generating iMac20,x, you'll need to do the following:
+  * Downloaded the latest release of [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases/)
+  * Navigate to `Utiltiies/macserial/` folder and grab either the macserial or macserial.exe file(.exe is for Windows)
+  * Run `chmod +x /path/to/macserial` if you're in a Unix environment, otherwise GenSMBIOS will throw a permissions error
+  * Place this macserial executable under GenSMBIOS's Scripts folder

 The `Type` part gets copied to Generic -> SystemProductName.

 The `Serial` part gets copied to Generic -> SystemSerialNumber.